Theatre (novel): Summary

 Julia Lambert and Michael Gosselyn first meet when they are both in a theatre company in Liverpool; their relationship grows, and Julia suggests that he try theatre management, with her as leading lady.
 Michael proposes marriage.
-Michael, hired by an American manager, is away for a year; his time in America is not a success.
+Michael, hired by an American manager, is then away for a year; his time in America is not a success.
 On his return, Julia and Michael marry.

 During the First World War Michael is an officer, and regularly returns on leave.
 Julia is no longer in love with him.
 They have a baby, Roger.

 Dolly de Vries, a rich widow who has a passion for the stage, and for Julia, finances Michael in theatre management.
 The play they choose, in which Michael is happy to have a small role, is successful; they produce more plays, and buy the lease of a theatre in London.
 During the next few years Michael becomes complacent, and a bore; Julia becomes rich and successful.

 Tom Fennell, an articled clerk with a firm of accountants, is auditing the accounts of Michael's theatre.
 The couple invites him for a meal at home; Tom later sends flowers to Julia at the theatre, and invites her to tea at his flat.
 Unexpectedly, the meeting leads to passion.
 The affair develops, and she buys him presents.
 He is invited for a fortnight at Julia and Michael's country house; Tom gets on well with Roger, who is a similar age, and Julia is disappointed that Tom spends most of his time with him, not with her; afterwards she sends Tom an insulting letter, but later they make up.